 "Does the hostile environment framework undermine the rights of EU citizens under the terms of the Withdrawal Agreement?"

-the3million has written a report for the new Independent Monitoring Authority (IMA) using its in-depth knowledge and experience to set out the key outstanding points surrounding the implementation of EU citizens’ rights.
+In February 2021, the3million wrote its first report (available at t3m.org.uk/IMA_report) for the new Independent Monitoring Authority (IMA) using its in-depth knowledge and experience to set out the key outstanding points surrounding the implementation of EU citizens’ rights.

-The IMA was launched at 11pm on 31 December 2020.
-It was born from the Withdrawal Agreement which was negotiated to protect the rights of all citizens who had used their free movement rights to cross the Channel - in either direction - to seek new opportunities and build new lives.
+The IMA, launched at the end of the transition period, was born from the Withdrawal Agreement which was negotiated to protect the rights of all citizens who had used their free movement rights to cross the Channel - in either direction - to seek new opportunities and build new lives.

 Where the European Commission will continue to protect the rights of British citizens living in the EU, the new IMA has those same powers and responsibilities to protect the rights of the millions of EU citizens who have made the UK their home.

 It has a tremendous task on its hands given that, despite warm words from the Government, we are far away from calling the EU Settlement Scheme a successful ‘mission accomplished’.